 W.A.
 RITCHIE / ROSLIN INSTITUTE / EURELIOS / SCIENCE PHOTO LIBRARY W.A.
 RITCHIE / ROSLIN INSTITUTE / EURELIOS / SCIENCE PHOTO LIBRARY

-Light micrograph of a sheep egg before removal of its DNA during cloning of "Dolly", the first sheep cloned from an adult cell.
-At centre is a sheep egg cell.
-At left a pipette holds the egg; at right a needle will penetrate the egg to remove its DNA.
-The empty egg cell will then be injected with a sheep udder cell.
-A spark of electricity fuses these cells into one & stimulates an embryo to grow.
-The embryo is implanted into the womb of a surrogate sheep.
-Research conducted by Dr Wilmut at the Roslin Institute, Edinburgh, Scotland.
-G285/038, G285/039, G285/040, G285/041).
+Light micrograph of sheep udder cells used during the cloning of "Dolly", the first sheep cloned from an adult sheep cell.
+At left a needle sucks up a single udder cell.
+This cell is then injected into a sheep egg which has had its nucleus (DNA) removed.
+A spark of electricity fuses the egg and udder cell, and stimulates an embryo to grow.
+The embryo is then implanted into the womb of a surrogate sheep.
+Research conducted by Dr. Ian Wilmut at the Roslin Institute in Edinburgh, Scotland.
+G285/037, G285/038, G285/040, G285/041).

 Model release not required.
 Property release not required.